CCMS-UCSD/MassIVEDocumentation/docs/quant/2_access_quant_3_reanalysis.md

 1. **Experimental Design**: The summary of detected experimental design from `Metadata` category.

-    - **Condition**: Number of distinct conditions analyzed in this reanalysis.
+    - **Conditions**: Number of distinct conditions analyzed in this reanalysis.
 Distinct condition labels are counted across all files submitted in the `Metadata` category having a "Condition" column in this reanalysis.
 For this reanalysis, there are four conditions from 'annotation.csv' file in the `Metadata` category.

     - **Biological Replicates**: Number of distinct biological replicates in this reanalysis.
 Distinct replicate labels are counted across all files submitted in the `Metadata` category having a `BioReplicate` or `Replicate` column in this reanalysis.
 For this reanalysis, there is a `BioReplicate` column in 'annotation.csv' file.
 Four unique IDs for biological replicates are available.